Hakon/reefpoints/_posts/2012-02-13-authenticating-multiple-models-with-a-strategy.md

 logic in my controllers.
 So I decided to break this logic out and I chose the [Strategy Pattern](http://en.wikipedia.org/wiki/Strategy_pattern) to help.

-I like putting all of my strategies stratgies into `app/strategies`.
+I like putting all of my strategies into `app/strategies`.
 This required me to add this directory to the Rails `autoload_paths`.
 Simply open up `config/application.rb`